Chevrolet S-10: Second generation (1994)

-Base two-wheel drive models came with 15 x 6.5-inch wheels with directional vents, Xtreme and ZQ8 models came with 16 x 8-inch wheels while four-wheel drive models (including the ZR2) used 15 x 7-inch wheels.
+Base two-wheel-drive models came with 15×6.5" wheels with directional vents, and Xtreme and ZQ8 models came with 16×8" wheels, while four-wheel-drive models (including the ZR2) used 15×7" wheels.
 The 14 in wheels used on the first generation were discontinued.

 Electric versions

 Solectria Corporation offered the E-10, which was an electric vehicle conversion of the S-10 starting in 1993.
 U.S. Electricar also offered S-10 conversions starting in 1994.
 In 1997, General Motors introduced the Chevrolet S-10 EV, a battery-electric version of the S-10 pickup.
-The S-10 EV used the same front-wheel drive powertrain as the GM EV1.
+The S-10 EV used the same front-wheel-drive powertrain as the GM EV1.

-1998 Restyling
+1998 restyling

 For 1998, the Chevrolet S-10, GMC Sonoma, and Isuzu Hombre received a mid-cycle refresh.
 On the exterior, the front fascia was redesigned, and new wheel designs were added.
 The interior received a full redesign, with "TheftLock" anti-theft functionality for most radios, improved audio systems (including newly designed radios), new interior front door panels, an optional combination cassette and CD player radio, redesigned keyless entry remotes, a new steering wheel, dual airbags, a new instrument cluster with digital odometer and gear shift indicator for automatic transmission-equipped models, and new seat fabrics.

-Crew Cab (2001-2004)
+Crew Cab (2001–2004)

-In 2001, a four-door Crew Cab configuration was introduced for the Chevrolet S-10 and GMC Sonoma.
-Available exclusively in LS or SLS trims, the Crew Cab included many features that were optional on other S-10 models, such as full power accessories (windows, door locks, exterior side mirrors, and keyless entry), dual front bucket seats, fifteen-inch (15"), five-spoke aluminum-alloy wheels, an A/M-F/M stereo radio with TheftLock capabilities, a single-disc CD player, and Automatic Tone Control (ATC), a six-speaker audio system, a tachometer for the instrument cluster, and air conditioning.
-Leather-trimmed seating surfaces were also introduced for the Crew Cab for the first time for the 2001 model year.
+For the 2001 model year, a four-door Crew Cab configuration was introduced for the Chevrolet S-10 and GMC Sonoma (just three years before the full-size Silverado 1500 added it).
+Available exclusively in LS or SLS trims, the Crew Cab included many features that were optional on other S-10 models, such as four-wheel drive, full power accessories (windows, door locks, exterior side mirrors, and keyless entry), dual front bucket seats, fifteen-inch five-spoke aluminum-alloy wheels, an AM/FM stereo radio with TheftLock capabilities, a single-disc CD player, and Automatic Tone Control (ATC), a six-speaker audio system, a tachometer for the instrument cluster, and air conditioning.
+Leather-trimmed seating surfaces were also introduced for the Crew Cab for the first time.